Northeast Greenland National Park

-Northeast Greenland National Park (Kalaallit Nunaanni nuna eqqissisimatitaq, Grønlands Nationalpark) is the world's largest national park and the 10th largest protected area (the only larger protected areas consist mostly of sea).
+Northeast Greenland National Park (Kalaallit Nunaanni nuna eqqissisimatitaq, Nordøstgrønlands Nationalpark) is the world's largest national park and the 10th largest protected area (the only larger protected areas consist mostly of sea).
 Established in 1974, the Northeast Greenland national park expanded to its present size in 1988.
 It protects 972000 km2 of the interior and northeastern coast of Greenland and is larger than the area of Tanzania, but smaller than that of Egypt.
 This means that the national park is bigger than 166 of the world's 195 countries.
 It was the first national park to be created in the Kingdom of Denmark and remains Greenland's only national park.
-It is the northernmost national park in the world and the second-largest by area of any second-level subdivision of any country in the world, trailing only the Qikiqtaaluk Region in Nunavut, Canada.
+It is the northernmost national park in the world.
+It is the second-largest by area of any second-level subdivision of any country in the world, trailing only the Qikiqtaaluk Region in Nunavut, Canada.

 Geography

 The park shares borders, largely laid out as straight lines, with the Sermersooq municipality in the south and with the Avannaata municipality in the west, partly along the 45° West meridian on the ice cap.
 The large interior of the park is part of the Greenland Ice Sheet, but there are also large ice-free areas along the coast and on Peary Land in the north.
 The park includes the King Frederick VIII Land and King Christian X Land geographical areas.